BDC Hamburger Icon

 How to build a brand that attracts Gen Z and millennials

 It’s more important than ever for small businesses to build a brand that stands out to millennial and Gen Z consumers.
-These generations are open to taking a chance on small businesses, but it’s up to you to make sure your brand quickly and effectively communicates who you are and why these consumers should learn more about your company.
+These generations are open to taking a chance on small businesses, but it’s up to you to ensure your brand quickly and effectively communicates who you are and why these consumers should learn more about your company.
 Business owners must prioritize these goals to acquire new customers and get to the next level of growth.
-Here are four tips for connecting with this essential demographic through a solid, cohesive brand.

 Did You Know?Did you know

-2. Know the difference between unified and uniform.
+Know the difference between unified and uniform.

-3. Find your voice.
+Find your voice.

-4. Tell your business’s unique story.
+Tell your business’s unique story.

 Whereas your brand voice shapes the “what” and “how” of your business, your brand story should provide the “why.”
-A clear, well-articulated brand purpose connects customers to your business on an emotional level.
+A clear, well-articulated brand purpose builds an emotional connection with your customers.
 This higher-level brand purpose doesn’t just give customers something to buy; it gives them something to believe in, which is important to younger consumers.
-Chances are, you already know your business’s story and purpose.
-Look back on what motivated you to get started.
-Was there a problem you sought to solve?

-To resonate with your audience, a brand story doesn’t have to be complex or emotionally intense.
+A brand story doesn’t have to be complex or emotionally intense to resonate with your audience.
 A bakery’s purpose might be to make customers’ days a little sweeter.
 A landscaper’s mission might be to help neighborhoods bloom.
 What matters is that you tell your story in a unique way.
 This story becomes an authentic part of your branding that is crucial for showing your desired customers who you are and what you stand for.
+[Read related article: How to Become a Better Business Storyteller]

 Branding mistakes to avoid

-Knowing what not to do when building a brand to attract Gen Z and millennial customers can be just as helpful as knowing exactly what will work.
+Knowing what not to do when you’re building a brand to attract Gen Z and millennial customers can be just as helpful as knowing exactly what will work.
 If you can identify weaknesses in your growing brand, you can strengthen its impact.
 Be aware of these missteps.

 Lacking a strong branding strategy